The Northumberland Coast Path

 Detailed instructions on getting to your first night’s accommodation by car, or on foot from the nearest train or bus station, will also be included in the holiday pack on individual accommodation maps.

 If you require secure car parking whilst walking this route, please contact us for information.

-By Public Transport: Travel by train to Newcastle, and then by train or taxi to Morpeth (16 miles).
+By Public Transport: Travel by train to Morpeth, followed by bus or taxi to Warkworth (16 miles).

 Returning from Berwick upon Tweed:

 By Public Transport: There is a railway station in Berwick upon Tweed.
 Trains to London take approximately 4 hours.